 When a whole package is removed from one or all CentOS Distribution major releases, the design models directory structure releated to it is no longer used.
 However it could be very useful for historical reasons.
 Also, someone could feel motivated enough to keep himself documenting it or supporting it for whatever reason.

+- 2.15.4 See also

-2.18 The 'trunk/Identity/Themes/Models/Default/Distro/Anaconda' Directory
+- 2.16 The 'trunk/Identity/Themes/Models/Default/Distro/Anaconda' Directory

+- 2.16.1 Goals